PDF417/pdf417-android/.github/ISSUE_TEMPLATE.md

-Before filing a bug, check that you are using the latest version of the PDF417 SDK.
+Before opening an issue, check that you are using the latest version of the PDF417 SDK.

 Also, make sure your issue isn't on [the list of common problems.](https://github.com/PDF417/pdf417-android#-frequently-asked-questions-and-known-problems)